pokaxpoka/dynamic_control_wlan/README.md

 - CPLEX solver
 - JSON (JavaScript Object Notation)
 - Odin Framework
+-- Odin client which inclues click should be installed in each AP

 # Codes
 - JITWLAN.java: implementation of main algorithm in the paper